LolWalid/smartgrid/README.md

 ##Launch the application

-Create a directory named data which will contain our database
+**Create a directory named data which will contain our database**
 ```
-**mkdir data**
-cd data
+mkdir data
 ```

 **Launch the database server**
 ```
-mongod --dbpath .
+mongod --dbpath ./data
 ```

 **Install modules and their dependancies**